davvil/trayIcon/README.rst

 - icon <file>: sets the icon from file
 - tooltip <text>: sets the tooltip text
 - hide: hides the icon altogether

+Some example applications (under development most of them) are included.